MaybeThisIsRu/smix-eleventy-starter/README.md

 The CSS is written with upcoming CSS standards in mind.
 This is made possible thanks to PostCSS.
 Inclusions: imports, nesting, purge, minification, autoprefixer, custom properties, custom media queries (this makes a dark mode easy to build!), custom selectors, and [LCH color coding](https://lea.verou.me/2020/04/lch-colors-in-css-what-why-and-how/).

-JavaScript is transpiled via Babel, leaving you free to write ES2015+ JavaScript.
-Specifically, await/async syntax from ES2017 is also included.
+JavaScript is transpiled via `esbuild`.

 ## Accessible.